This guide will help you install the PS2 Slim Methylene – Complete (version with ESP32).

 4. Solder board to controller port pins

-When the flex is aligned, tack the first weld to align, then another at the end, and then weld all the points.
+When the board is aligned, tack the first weld to align, then another at the end, and then weld all the points.

 Beware of the specific connection detection point: although it’s isolated behind the board, it’s advisable not to overload it with solder to avoid coming into contact with the motherboard, and to be in good contact with the pin that comes out.